emberjs/rfcs/text/0000-tracked-properties.md

 ## Detailed Design

-This RFC proposes adding the `tracked` decorator function, used to mark properties and getters as tracked:
+This RFC proposes adding the `tracked` decorator function, used to mark class fields as tracked:

 ```ts
 const tracked: PropertyDecorator;